magento/architecture/design-documents/redirect_domain_whitelist.md

 The domain whitelist configuration should live in `app/etc/env.php` for the following reasons:

 - This configuration file is already in use and well-known by implementors
-- env.php is a secure location that is only editable via file edit or cli command
+- env.php is a secure location
 - The configuration could be set by setup scripts using `setup:config:set` cli command

-We will add a new option (`--domain-whitelist`) to the `setup:config:set` that accepts a comma separated list of domains.
+We will add a new option (`--domain-whitelist`) to the `setup:config:set` command that accepts a comma separated list of domains.

 ```
 bin/magento setup:config:set --domain-whitelist="foo.store.com, bar.store.com, otherstore.com"